Harshavardhanchowwdary/Har_github/README.md

-hi i am harshavardhan daily challenge to get activity in github commit
+hi i am harshavardhan  trying to daily challenge to get activity in github commit